nornil/imglib2_BDV/CodeOfConduct.md

 ## Code of Conduct -  BigDataViewer and Imglib2 software projects

 ### Introduction
-This code of conduct pertains to all platforms overseen by the projects Imglib2 and BigDataViewer, encompassing both public and private mailing lists, issue trackers, wikis, blogs, X (Twitter), and other communication channels employed by our community.
-Any events linked to our community in strongly encouraged to adopt a code of conduct akin to this one.
+This code of conduct pertains to all platforms overseen by the projects Imglib2 and BigDataViewer, encompassing both public and private mailing lists, issue trackers, webpages,wikis, blogs, image.sc, zulip, X (Twitter), and other communication channels employed by our community.
+Any events linked to our community is strongly encouraged to adopt a code of conduct akin to this one.

 All participants within this community, whether in formal or informal capacities, or those associating themselves with the project in any project-related engagements, are expected to adhere to this code of conduct.
 This holds true particularly when representing the project in any capacity.